Seatis/my-teaching-materials/java-spring/ioc-bean/README.md

 }
 ```

-This is the fundamental basis of IoC / DI.
+This is the fundamental basis of IoC.
+It's how we inject a dependency (DI).

 The Bean Factory enables this sort of *passing* to occur in a simple, clean way.